 Kidney Health: Best Foods and Natural Remedies

 Your kidneys can become damaged in various ways.
-Kidney problems include kidney stones, acute kidney injury, chronic kidney disease, and end-stage renal failure.
+Kidney problems include kidney stones, acute kidney injury, chronic kidney disease (CKD), and end-stage renal failure.
 Chronic kidney disease is the gradual loss of kidney function.
 The two main causes of chronic kidney disease are diabetes and high blood pressure.

+The kidneys are also called the renal system and are a key part of the body’s urinary system.
 It is important to monitor your kidney function through testing.
-Tests for low kidney function include BUN, creatinine, GFR, albumin, insulin, HgA1c, and urinalysis.
+Tests for low renal function include BUN, creatinine, GFR, albumin, insulin, HgA1c, and urinalysis.
 High levels of sodium, potassium, chloride and phosphorus may also indicate kidney problems.

 Fortunately, there are many natural remedies and foods that are beneficial for your kidneys.
 One of the most essential strategies is to follow an anti-inflammatory, healing diet using ketogenic guidelines.